ACE Scholars Services

 (760) 750-7500 - University Police Building

-All faculty, staff, students, and visitors are required to properly display a valid CSUSM parking permit at all times while parked on campus.
+All faculty, staff, students, and visitors must have a valid paid parking session (virtual permit) or must properly display a valid CSUSM physical parking permit at all times while parked on campus.
 Parking regulations are posted in parking lots and roadways; these areas are closely monitored.
 The following reminders will assist users of the California State University San Marcos parking facilities:

-- Display a valid California State University San Marcos parking permit before parking your vehicle, or purchase time electronically via PayByPhone;
+- Ensure your vehicle has a valid California State University San Marcos paid parking session, or physical permit properly displayed, before parking your vehicle;

-- Park only in lots where the permit is valid;
+- Park only in lots where the permit or parking session is valid;

-- Do not park in disabled parking spaces, unless a current validated DMV plate/placard is displayed along with a valid California State University San Marcos parking permit;
+- Do not park in disabled parking spaces, unless a current validated DMV plate/placard is displayed; a valid California State University San Marcos parking permit is also required;

 - Keep your vehicle information up to date by checking your account routinely at: www.csusm.edu/parking.

-Parking refund forms are available in Parking and Commuter Services, located in the University Police Building.
+Parking refund forms are available in Parking and Commuter Services, located in the University Police Building or can be found online: www.csusm.edu/parking.
 Refunds are calculated on a prorated schedule.

 Bicycling to Campus

-Zipcar, the carsharing company, has two vehicles on campus located on the first floor of the parking structure.
-Eligible CSUSM students can join for a discounted fee and then can reserve the vehicles for use 24 hours/7 days per week.
+Zipcars are located on the first floor of Parking Structure 1 (PS1).
+Zipcar is a carsharing company that offers vehicles for rent on an hourly or daily basis.
+Eligible CSUSM students can attain a Zipcar membership for a discounted fee and reserve the vehicles for use 24 hours a day, 7 days a week.
 For complete details go to www.csusm.edu/parking.

-The SPRINTER commuter train stops on campus at the corner of Barham Drive and La Moree as it travels to/from Escondido and Oceanside.
+The North County Transit District (NCTD) SPRINTER commuter train stops on campus at the corner of Barham Drive and La Moree as it travels to/from Escondido and Oceanside.

-The BREEZE bus stops on campus at Craven Circle and the SPRINTER station on the same time schedule as the SPRINTER.
-Discounted Compass Card passes are available through Parking and Commuter Services for eligible CSUSM students; a valid CSUSM student ID and enrollment validation sticker are required.
-This pass is good only on the Breeze and SPRINTER, NCTD system.
+The NCTD BREEZE bus stops on campus at Craven Circle and the SPRINTER station on the same time schedule as the SPRINTER.
+Discounted Regional transit passes are available to eligible campus community members through Parking and Commuter Services.
+A valid CSUSM ID and validation sticker are required.

-- Bike tire pumps can be found at Craven Circle and Chavez Circle/Campus Way Circle
+- Bike tire pumps are located at Craven Circle and Campus Way Circle bike racks.

-- Bike locks can be borrowed from the Parking and Commuter Services Office.
+- Bike locks may be borrowed on a daily basis from the Parking and Commuter Services Office.

-- EV charging stations are located on the first floor of the parking structure.
+- Electric Vehicle (EV) charging stations are located on the first floor of the parking structure.

-- For a complete list of amenities, other information, and updates on new programs, please see our website at www.csusm.edu/parking or follow us on social media: @ParkingCSUSM.
+- A complete list of amenities, additional information, and updates on new programs can be found at www.csusm.edu/parking, or follow us on social media: @ParkingCSUSM.

 To ensure everyone’s safety in an emergency, please take the time to review the emergency evacuation plans posted throughout all University buildings.
 In the event of a fire, activate the fire alarm, and evacuate the building immediately.
 When safe to do so call 9-1-1 and report the fire.
 Once outside of the building, move upwind and away from the building.
 In any emergency, elevators are not to be used as part of an emergency evacuation route plan.
 Pre-plan your emergency evacuation by being familiar with at least two emergency evacuation routes from wherever you are on campus.
 You may also obtain information about emergency procedures by contacting University Police or the Emergency Management Office.
 For more information on emergency or safety tips and procedure, visit the University Police Department’s web site at: http://www.csusm.edu/police/